Skip to main content

 Key dates

-Fund currently closed: It is likely that Fund will re-open for applications in June 2024 once funding available is confirmed
+FUND CURRENTLY CLOSED: It is hoped that the Fund will re-open for applications in summer 2025 once funding available is confirmed.

 About this fund